 Set your bench to a 10% decline.
 This ensures there is tension on the triceps for the whole range of movement.
 Holding a single dumbbell in both hands, lie down on the bench so your head is lower than your hips.
 Hold the weight directly over your chest.
 Without bending your elbows very much, lower the weight over your head until your biceps are next to your ears.
 Pull the weight back up and over your chest and then repeat.
 Make sure the movement comes from your shoulders and not from hyperextending your lower back.

+This would be the best tripce workout for size without putting strain on your elbow.
 Sore triceps are no joke and can make all shoulder and chest exercises uncomfortable.
 However, by replacing skull crushers and push-downs with the five alternatives listed above, you should find your elbow pain disappears and that you can continue to work your triceps pain-free.
+Why not view our top 5 'no pain' shoulder exercises

 0 customer responses